Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 will-change: transform;
 ```

-Putting that on the container of each item tells the browser that we will change the transform property for example with transitions or animations.
-This leads to the browser putting that element on a seperate rendering layer which avoids many issues especially with the [subpixel rendering][wiki:subpixel-rendering] of text.
+Putting that on the container of each item tells the browser that we will change the transform property, for example with transitions or animations.
+This leads to the browser putting that element on a separate rendering layer which avoids many issues especially with the [subpixel rendering][wiki:subpixel-rendering] of text.
 This results in the text being slightly blurry at all times, because subpixel rendering doesn't work as well.

 ### Now that the DevTools are open...